Perfect vision is described as 20/20 vision.

-Behind the cornea is a colored ring-shaped membrane called the iris.
-The iris has an adjustable circular opening called the pupil, which can expand or contract depending on the amount of light entering the eye.
-[The 7 Biggest Mysteries of the Human Body]
+Behind the cornea is a colored, ring-shaped membrane called the iris.
+The iris has an adjustable circular opening called the pupil, which can expand or contract to control the amount of light entering the eye, Fromer said.

+Ciliary muscles surround the lens.
+The muscles hold the lens in place but they also play an important role in vision.
 When the muscles relax, they pull on and flatten the lens, allowing the eye to see objects that are far away.
 To see closer objects clearly, the ciliary muscle must contract in order to thicken the lens.

 The interior chamber of the eyeball is filled with a jelly-like tissue called the vitreous humor.
 After passing through the lens, light must travel through this humor before striking the sensitive layer of cells called the retina.

 The middle layer between the retina and sclera is called the choroid.
-The choroid contains blood vessels that supply the retina with nutrients and oxygen and removes its waste products.
+The choroid contains blood vessels that supply the retina with nutrients and oxygen and remove its waste products.
 [Image Gallery: Eye Implant Restores Some Vision to Blind]

 Embedded in the retina are millions of light sensitive cells, which come in two main varieties: rods and cones.

 Rods are used for monochrome vision in poor light, while cones are used for color and for the detection of fine detail.
 Cones are packed into a part of the retina directly behind the retina called the fovea, which is responsible for sharp central vision.